 Considering Product Localization?

 This issue addresses the needs of executives and decision makers with strategic international expansion plans.
-Once international requirements are identified, the knowledge gained herein will facilitate all future translation work.
+Once they identify international requirements, the knowledge you will gain herein will facilitate all future translation work and the requirements for product localization.
 Click on the titles below to view the full text.

 All companies selling internationally will sooner or later face the question of whether they need technical translation services.
 If you are the person in charge of making this decision or recommendation, how should you proceed?
-This article walks you through the specific questions that need to be asked of the different company departments, and the answers that need to be collected, before such a decision can be adequately made.
-In conjunction with our white paper, How to Plan and Budget for Localization Projects, this article offers you an objective methodology for performing an ROI (Return On Investment) and making an educated decision.
+This article walks you through the specific questions that you need to ask of the different company departments.
+It also points you to the answers that you need to collect, before a decision can be adequately made.
+In conjunction with our white paper, How to Plan and Budget for Product Localization Projects, this article offers you an objective methodology for performing an ROI (Return On Investment) and making an educated decision.
 To immediately receive our translation and localization white papers, click on the link, choose the white paper and submit the form.

 Do not rely on false assumptions.
-In this article, we shed light on the top five myths commonly believed by many executives and decision makers in the corporate world – beliefs such as “anyone that knows a second language can translate or localize a product” and “a lower per word rate reduces localization costs” that can doom your localization efforts.
+In this article, we shed light on the top five myths commonly believed by many executives and decision makers in the corporate world.
+Beliefs such as “anyone that knows a second language can translate or localize a product” and “a lower per word rate reduces localization costs” can doom your product localization efforts.
 If you find this article useful, you can request a free copy of our white paper, Ten Tips on Achieving Quality in Localization.